biocodellc/geome-statistics/README.md

 Show data usage statistics for GEOME projects

+Navigate to https://biocodellc.github.io/geome-statistics/ to view the latest data.

-1. Download project data using the following script and save to `data/statistics.csv`
+Following is how we update data.
+Run script and save data to `data/statistics.csv`.

 ```
 SELECT